biggianteye/til/php/mockery/alias-mocking.md

 }
 ```

 This will route *all* calls to `Database` through the mock.
-This will work as it if run standalone, but if you want to run it alongside other tests you have to add these annotations to each test:
+This will work as is if run standalone, but if you want to run it alongside other tests you have to add these annotations to each test:

 ```
 @runInSeparateProcess